scottbynum/ms/README.md

 How about this?
 Or this?

+So, did adding a photo to the file on GitHub cause a conflict that can't easily be resolved?

 Here is a brief step by step process of setting up the project for compiling.

 1. Install [NPM](https://www.npmjs.com/)